.EDU backlinks are SEO gold, but they’re tough to earn. Find out how to get .edu backlinks the right way with these 10 expert tactics.

 Here are two ways you can do so and, in turn, earn .edu links:

-What can you expect to happen after you promote an .edu website?
+What can you expect to happen after you promote a .edu website?

 Possibly nothing, especially if the site webmasters don’t check their backlinks.
 It may take them months to discover your content, or they may never discover it at all.
-On top of that, they may not feel like returning the favor, so they won’t give you a backlink.
+On top of that, they may not feel like returning the favor, so you won’t receive a backlink.

-That’s why you want to notify them of your initiative yourself.
+That’s why you want to notify them of your initiative.

-Sending a simple message will do.
-You could write something along the lines:
+Sending a simple message will do so you could write something along the lines:

 “Hey, I really enjoyed using [a resource].
 I thought it was such a great resource that I had to include it in my guide on [a topic].
 Here’s the link if you’d like to check it out…”